srees1988/srees1988.github.io/_posts/2021-11-26-pyserver-on-gcloud.md

 I hope you have successfully installed Jupyter Notebook on Google Cloud by now.
 Here are a few suggestions for expanding your data modeling and predictive analytics workflow to a larger scale:

-Firstly, try to encrypt the URL using [Let's Encrypt](https://letsencrypt.org/getting-started/).
+1) Firstly, try to encrypt the URL using [Let's Encrypt](https://letsencrypt.org/getting-started/).

-2. Take data from internal sources such as CRM databases or external sources like Nielsen Ratings, Facebook, and Google Ad sets, and transfer, modify, and load it into the Google Cloud Compute Engine.
+2)Take data from internal sources such as CRM databases or external sources like Nielsen Ratings, Facebook, and Google Ad sets, and transfer, modify, and load it into the Google Cloud Compute Engine.

-3. Create data models using SQL, R, or Python languages.
+3) Create data models using SQL, R, or Python languages.

-4. Develop machine learning algorithms, whether they are supervised, unsupervised, or reinforcement, utilizing the data model sourced from the cloud.
+4) Develop machine learning algorithms, whether they are supervised, unsupervised, or reinforcement, utilizing the data model sourced from the cloud.

-5. Implement the complete workflow using CRON jobs to make it production-ready.
+5) Implement the complete workflow using CRON jobs to make it production-ready.

-6. Save the dataset in a cloud-based database.
+6) Save the dataset in a cloud-based database.
 If required, expose it as a REST API endpoint.

-7. Finally, create a business intelligence (BI) dashboard that presents the predictive model in a visual format.
+7) Finally, create a business intelligence (BI) dashboard that presents the predictive model in a visual format.
 This could involve forecasting future sales, predicting churn rates & Life Time Value, or analyzing customer reviews.
 If you're interested, you can also integrate these live predictive BI models into web or mobile applications.

 Congratulations if you have made it this far!
 I think that's pretty much everything I would like to convey for now.
 I'll write to you soon.